William Bruce (cricketer): Death

-Bruce was found drowned in the sea at Elwood on 3 August 1925.
+Bruce was found drowned in Port Phillip Bay off the Melbourne suburb of Elwood on 3 August 1925.
 He had been suffering from depression since an attack of influenza a year before, and was worried about his business.
 The coroner's inquest found that he had "died from drowning by his own act".
 He had "kissed his wife goodbye one morning in 1925, saying he wasn't sure after she had asked if he'd be home for dinner ... his legal practice in difficulties, drinking more than was good for him, and battling depression, Bruce drowned himself in the sea not far from his home."